aa-it-vasa/IOT2024-labs/lab1_instructions.md

 ![](./figs/schematic_mkr_1000.png)

 **IMPORTANT: Do not flip Vcc and GND connections.
 Also, do not short Vcc and GND.
-Power the board via the USB cable AFTER you verify that the circuit is correct**
+Power the board via the USB cable AFTER you have verified that the circuit is correct**

 The setup itself should similar to the figure below.
 The thermistor IC's pin numbers are determined by holding the flat end towards you, with pins facing downwards and counting from left.
-From the schematic, you connect first pin of the thermistor to third pin on Arduino marked as **Vcc**.
+From the schematic, you connect the first pin of the thermistor to third pin on Arduino marked as **Vcc**.
 Connect the second pin of the thermistor to second pin on the Arduino situated on the other side of the Vcc and is marked as **DAC0/A0**.
-Connect the third pin of the Arduino to the fourth pin of the Arduino board, marked as **GND**.
-GND pin is on the same side as Vcc.
+Connect the third pin of the thermistor to the fourth pin of the Arduino board, marked as **GND**.
+The GND pin is on the same side as Vcc.

 ![](./figs/breadboard_mkr_1000.png)

 ### In Vaasa

-The setup itself should similar to the figure above, however note that the thermistors pins are in different order, see
+The setup itself is similar to the figure above, however note that the thermistors pins are in different order, see

 ![](./figs/lmt87.png)